Skip to main content

 Combining multiple toolkits

 Mix built-in toolkits and custom functions.
-The agent decides which tools to use based on the prompt.
+The agent decides which to use based on the prompt.

 from abstra.ai import run_agent, TablesTools, FilesTools, ConnectorsTools